We do a quick story on motorcycle engine oil codes, types and different grades. Also listed are few instructions for generic know how…

 What is the meaning of oil?
 A dictionary would define it as any one of a great variety of unctuous combustible substances, not miscible with water.
 Oil – It is one of the most important part of an engine.
 What blood is to us humans is what oil is to engines.
 Oil serves several important functions in an engine mainly lubrication, cooling, efficiency, anti-rust agent, protection etc.

 What oil does for the motor is generally known to all.
-But what is relatively unknown are the different standards and quality of oil that are available in the market.
-There are several different ways of ascertaining the properties of an oil the most commonly used ones are the codes such as SAE, JASO, MA, MA2, 20W40, 20W50, 10W30 etc. etc.
+But what is relatively unknown are the different standards and qualities of oil that are available in the market.
+There are several different ways of ascertaining the properties of an oil.
+The most commonly used ones are codes such as SAE, JASO, MA, MA2, 20W40, 20W50, 10W30 etc. etc.

 These codes are usually found on oil containers for the purpose of easy identification and classification.